SHISHIR-S/RPG_Game/README.md

-A simple RPG made with the help of HTML,CSS,Javascript.
+A simple RPG made using HTML,CSS,Javascript.